 - Strawson, P.F., 1959, Individuals: An Essay in Descriptive Metaphysics, London: Methuen.

-- Zimmermann, D., 2010, Oxford Studies in Metaphysics, Volume 5, Oxford: Oxford University Press.
+- Zimmerman, Dean, 2010, Oxford Studies in Metaphysics, Volume 5, Oxford: Oxford University Press.

 - Conceptual map of sounds, HyperPhysics pages, maintained by Carl R. Nave, Physics/Georgia State University.

-- Acoustics.org, a service of the Acoustical Society of America with useful pages of FAQs, resources and links
+- Acoustics.org, website of the Acoustical Society of America, with useful pages of FAQs, resources and links

 - International Computer Music Association

-- Society for Electro-Acoustic Music in the United States
+- The Society for Electro-Acoustic Music in the United States

-- Ircam (in French), a pioneering lab in high-tech music in Paris
+- Ircam (in French), a pioneering lab in high-tech music, at Centre Pompidou, Paris.

 This entry was prepared with the help of funds from the IST-2002-002114 Enactive Network of Excellence of the 6th Framework programme of the European Commission.
 Thanks to Maurizio Giri for help on some parts of the draft.